extrange/personal-blog/docs/daily-routine.md

 **Intermittent Fasting**: I [intermittent fast][if-schedule], following the [16/8][16/8] schedule (time restricted eating).
 I eat the most at breakfast, less at lunch, and skip dinner.
 From 12 noon onwards, I only drink water/tea, and I do not take any food.

-_I was previously doing IF for lunch/dinner, but recently shifted the window earlier as an empty stomach before bed improves my sleep._
+_I was previously doing IF for lunch/dinner, but recently shifted the window earlier as an empty stomach before bed improves my sleep.
+Also, I'm not unwaveringly strict about IF - I do eat dinner from time to time and simply shift breakfast to lunch the next day._

 ### Breakfast